hythloda/cips/cip-XXXX/cip-XXXX.md

 ## Copyright

-The CIP must be explicitly licensed under acceptable copyright terms [see licensing recommendations](https://github.com/global-synchronizer-foundation/cips/blob/main/cip-0000/cip-0000.md).
+This CIP is licensed under CC0-1.0: [Creative Commons CC0 1.0 Universal](https://creativecommons.org/publicdomain/zero/1.0/)

+Note: other licenses are avilable see recommendations in [cip-0000](../../cips/cip-0000/cip-0000.md)

 ## Specification